Dallas Probate Attorneys Dealing With Claims Of Creditors

-Many people make claims to property or against the estate after a loved one passes.
+A third party to whom the deceased owed a debt prior to their death may become a creditor of their estate.
+In general, creditors are entitled to payment of surviving debts out of the proceeds of the estate.
 Dealing with the claims of creditors is crucial.
-If these claims are not dealt with in the proper fashion then the probate may be delayed or, even worse, there may be consequences for the executor or administrator of the estate.
+If these claims are not handled in the proper fashion then the probate may be delayed.
+Even worse is the fact that there may be consequences for the executor or administrator of the estate.
 Avoiding these consequences is crucial.
-Retaining a probate attorney to assist with handling the estate will help to ensure that all the requirements are met and that the process goes as smoothly as possible and that assets go where they belong – to the heirs.
-Our attorneys service the greater Dallas Metroplex area.
+Retaining a probate attorney to assist with handling the estate will help to ensure that all the requirements are met, that the process goes as smoothly as possible, and that assets go where they belong – to the heirs.
+Our Dallas attorneys service the greater DFW Metroplex area.

-Attorneys helping Dallas, Texas probate executors deal with creditors
+Dallas attorneys helping Texas probate executors deal with creditors

 The probate process has a system in place to ensure that creditors are paid.
 A notice of the probate must be provided to secured creditors (such as those holding a mortgage or an auto loan).
 While a notice to unsecured creditors is not required, a notice may be given.
 This is referred to as a “permissive notice” and can serve to close out the claims of unsecured creditors much earlier than would otherwise be the case.
-The executor, also known as the “personal representative” in probate, can challenge whether or not debts should be paid from the estate.
-After the estate’s debts are paid, and all determinations of beneficiaries or heirs have been made, then remaining assets are divided according to the provision of the will or Texas’ intestate succession laws.
+The executor can challenge whether or not debts should be paid from the estate.
+Depending upon the complexity of the estate, the value of the assets, and the types and amount of debts involved, this process can be challenging.
+Disputes with creditors can delay the final resolution of the estate but may be necessary to maximize the distributions to heirs.
 An executor who fails to follow these procedures regarding creditors can face personal liability.
 This responsibility, and the possible consequences, means that the assistance of an attorney is necessary.

 Texas lawyers taking a team-based approach to dealing with the creditors of an estate during the probate process

 Our attorneys believe in a collaborative and team-based approach to solving problems.
-Price L. Johnson is a certified public accountant as well as an attorney.
-He and our associates will take the necessary steps in evaluating all claims of creditors and will give the estate’s personal representative an honest assessment of which claims can be challenged and which one’s cannot.
-We will stay in regular communication throughout the process.
+Price L. Johnson is a Certified Public Accountant as well as a lawyer.
+He and our associates will take the necessary steps in evaluating all claims of creditors and will give the estate’s personal representative an honest assessment of which claims can be challenged and which ones cannot.
+We will stay in regular communication with you throughout the process.
 We promptly respond to emails and phone calls and will meet with our clients as often as is necessary.
 We have achieved a proven track record of success for which we are proud.
-Contact us online or by telephone to speak with a Texas probate attorney.
+Contact us online or by telephone today.